On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Introduction

 As an alternative, \citet{kn:frihat21} have recently adapted a probabilistic method that can extract localized latent factors in turbulent flow measurements.
 This method, Latent Dirichlet Allocation or LDA \citep{kn:griffiths02,kn:blei03}, was originally developed in the context of natural language processing, where it aims to extract topics from a collection of documents.
 In this framework, documents are represented by a non-ordered set of words taken from a fixed vocabulary.
 A word count matrix can be built for the collection, where each column corresponds to a document, each line corresponds to a vocabulary word and the matrix entry represents the number of times the word appears in the document.
 LDA provides a probabilistic decomposition of the word count matrix, based on latent factors called {\it topics}.
 Topics are defined by two distributions: the distribution of topics within each document (each document is associated with a mixture of topics, the coefficients of the mixture sum up to one) and the distribution of vocabulary words with each topic (each topic is represented by a combination of words, the coefficients of which also sum up to one).

 The method has been adapted for turbulent flows as follows: we consider a collection of snapshots of a scalar field taken over a 2D domain discretized into cells.
 The equivalent of a document is therefore a snapshot, and the cells (or snapshot pixels) constitute the vocabulary.
 The digitized values of the scalar field over the cells in a snapshot are gathered into a vector which is formally analogous to a column of the word count matrix.
 The "topics" produced by the decomposition, called {\it motifs}, correspond to fixed (in the Eulerian sense), spatially coherent regions of the flow.
-The method was applied to the analysis of the turbulent Reynolds stress in wall turbulence \citep{kn:frihat21} and to pressure anomalies \citep{fery22}, where it was found to be well suited for the representation of sparse (intermittent) data.
+The method was found to be well suited for the representation of intermittent data (\citet{kn:frihat21}, \citet{kn:fery22}).
+It was succesfully applied to the analysis of the turbulent Reynolds stress in wall turbulence \citep{kn:frihat21}.
+Moreoever, the method provides a local description that is insensitive to the existence of global symmetries.
+It proved a useful tool to identify synoptic objects in weather data \citep{kn:fery22}.

-In this paper we examine how LDA can help characterize the spatial organization of the convective heat flux and its dependence on the Rayleigh number.
+In this paper, we apply this method to the analysis of fluctuations in a cubic Rayleigh-Bénard cell in the range of Rayleigh number $[10^6, 10^8]$.
+The goal is to track the local signature of the large-scale dynamics of the flow, and to determine whether changes can be identified as the Rayleigh number increases.
 To this end, the technique is applied to 2D sections of a cubic Rayleigh-Bénard cell in the range of Rayleigh number $[10^6, 10^8]$.
 The numerical configuration and the data set are described in Section~2.
+We first present the method for the convective heat flux, using a comparison with POD to highlight the similarities and differences of the approach.
 Proper Orthogonal Decomposition (POD) and Latent Dirichlet Allocation (LDA) are respectively presented in Section~3 and~4.
 We examine in Section~5 how LDA compares with POD and the extent to which it is able to capture the general features of the heat flux.
-The spatial characteristics of the motifs are detailed in Section~6.
-We then show in Section~7 how the signature of the large-scale organization of the flow can be tracked in the dominant motifs.
-Our results are summarized in Section~8.
+The characteristics of heat flux motifs and their connection with the reorientations of the large-scale circulation are discussed in Section~6.
+The analysis is then extended to temperature fluctuations and to the kinetic energy in Section-7 in order to provide further insight into the physics.
+A conclusion is given in section 8.